ozmeka/omeka-python-utils/csv2omeka.md

 Omeka instance to create an initial repository.
 It is unlikely that you would want to maintain a repository using a CSV, the assumption is that this would be used to 'seed' a repository which would then be maintained using the normal web UI.
+It is also useful for testing.

 The file can contain:

 * Repository items, one per row.
-* Files
+* Files from the file system, or available via URL
+* Omeka items as well as collections.
-* Multi-valued fields that get turned into multiple metadata elements in Omeka, eg a comma separated list of contributors in a dc:contributor column.
+* Multi-valued fields that get turned into multiple metadata elements in Omeka, eg a quoted, comma separated list of contributors in a dc:contributor column.

+The file can be sparsely populated - that is, you can add columns for lots of different kinds of metadata for different kinds of items and populate as needed.

 # Quick start